🧠Why Every Company Needs an Internal Tools Builder

 The Role You Didn't Know You Needed

-Most organizations have teams for design, marketing, GTM, operations, and product — but rarely a builder whose job is to connect them all.
+Most organizations have teams for design, marketing, GTM, operations, and product, but rarely a builder whose job is to connect them all.

-In that gap sits the Internal Tools Builder: someone who spots friction, prototypes solutions, and scales systems that help every team move with less friction and fewer errors.
+In that gap sits the Internal Tools Builder: a high-agency operator who spots friction, prototypes solutions, and scales systems that help every team move with less friction and fewer errors.

-This role isn't about shipping customer products — it's about building leverage for the people who already do.
+This role isn't about shipping customer products.
+It's about building leverage for the people who already do.
 Internal builders sit close to the work, understand the pain points, and create small but powerful systems that quietly remove bottlenecks across the company.

 Most companies split accountability by department, but no one owns the space between them.
 That's where this role lives.